Calendar Girl (1947 film)

-Calendar Girl is a 1947 American musical-romance film directed by Allan Dwan.
-The film is also known as Star Dust and Sweet Music (American reissue title).
-The movie was written by Lee Loeb, Mary Loos, and Richard Sale, with a cast featuring Jane Frazee, William Marshall, Gail Patrick, Kenny Baker and Victor McLaglen.
+Calendar Girl is a 1947 American historical romantic musical film directed by Allan Dwan and starring Jane Frazee, William Marshall and Gail Patrick.
+The movie was written by Lee Loeb, Mary Loos, and Richard Sale, The supporting cast featured Kenny Baker, Victor McLaglen and Irene Rich.
 This was Patrick's last film before retiring from acting in the wake of her marriage.
+It was produced and distributed by Republic Pictures.
+It was later reissued under the alternative title Star Dust and Sweet Music.

 Plot

 The film tells the story of two best friends from Boston who come to Greenwich Village in 1900, one to become a famous artist, the other to become a famous composer.
 The composer falls in love with the girl next door, but she is intrigued by his friend, who has secrets he feels he doesn't need to share with her.